Ericsson/codechecker/docs/web/diff.md

 :no_entry: Note: You can compare tags through the command line and the web GUI as well.
 Currently, you can only compare timestamps on the web GUI.

-:no_entry: Note: Comparing tags older than the second-to-last is not supported, and may yield incorrect results in specific circumstances.
+:no_entry: Note: We are aware of a bug where comparing tags older than the last may yield incorrect results in specific circumstances.
 Specifically, if from tag-to-tag a report is resolved, then becomes outstanding again, our results table irrecoverably drops the information that the report was one point resolved.
 This will result in CodeChecker calculating the set of outstanding reports incorrectly.
 You can read more about this in [issue](https://github.com/Ericsson/codechecker/issues/3884) in section "Tag diffs -> Local-Remote -> the footnote with the double asterisk (**)".

 ### Example setup